[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 When the tissue moves just a little, it means you’re pronouncing a basic sound.

-It might be a little embarrassing when doing this, but it’s an effective way to improve your pronunciation.
+Although this might be a little embarrassing, it’s an effective way to improve your pronunciation.

 Please try practicing many times.